hardwario/docs/chester/catalog-applications/chester-input.md

 ### Counter

-The **counter** input can be connected to a PLC/sensor output (NPN/PNP), push button, switch, relay, etc. This input counts total number of pulses in time.
+The **counter** input can be connected to a PLC/sensor output (NPN/PNP), push button, switch, relay, etc. This input counts the total number of pulses in time.

 * The counter value is aggregated periodically (parameter `counter-interval-aggreg`), and the buffer of aggregated measurements is reported in a configurable interval (parameter `interval-report`).